Programmierpraktikum-MVA/BetterAlexa/README.md

     source .venv/bin/activate
     ```

     This creates a new virtual environment in a directory named `.venv` and activates it.
-Preferably do this in the client directory.
+Preferably do this in the main directory.

 3. **Install Requirements**: Install the required Python packages.
 You can do this by running `pip install -r requirementsServer.txt` in the client directory.